Chiang Mai City Moat Explore the Timeless Charm

 How Important Were the City Walls?

-The city walls played a crucial role in protecting Chiang Mai during its turbulent history.
+The city walls played a crucial role in protecting Chiang Mai during its turbulent history, serving as a defense mechanism for the walled city.
 Though only parts of the walls remain standing, they offer a glimpse into the city’s past.
 The most well-preserved sections can be found near the gates, particularly around Tha Phae Gate and Chang Phuak Gate.
 These walls, constructed from brick and stone, were once formidable barriers that kept invaders at bay.
 While much of the original structure has eroded over the centuries, the walls remain an iconic symbol of the Old City.

 What Role Do Chiang Mai’s Gates Play?